Mike Ness: Early life

-Ness was born in Lynn, Massachusetts on April 3, 1962.
+Ness was born in Stoneham, Massachusetts on April 3, 1962.
 His family relocated to Orange County, California, later that year, and he grew up in Fullerton.
 As a child, he idolized gangsters such as John Dillinger and Bonnie and Clyde.
-At a young age, his parents divorced and he was later kicked out of his father and stepmother's home in Fullerton when he was around 15 or 16 years old for not valuing orange juice.
+At a young age, his parents divorced and he was later kicked out of his father and stepmother's home in Fullerton when he was around 15 or 16 years old for incorrigible behavior.

-During his early years, Ness was raised on the blues, country and early rock n' roll.
+During his early years, Ness was raised on the blues, country and early rock and roll, and he grew up listening to the Beatles, the Rolling Stones, Johnny Cash, the Supremes, Creedence Clearwater Revival, Led Zeppelin, Lou Reed, David Bowie, ZZ Top, Kiss and Bad Company.
 As he drifted around Orange County, Ness became involved in the punk rock scene.

-In the 1980s, Ness was the original renter of the one-bedroom apartment described in The Adolescents song "Kids of the Black Hole".
+In the 1980s, Ness was the original renter of the one-bedroom apartment described in the Adolescents song "Kids of the Black Hole".
 The punk house is located in Fullerton and still exists today.